fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 !!! quote "Whatever > Super > Combo Filler > Super > Combo Filler > Super > Combo Ender"
     Any particular input tricks?
 How does hitstun decay affect the later part of the combos?

+## Credits

+The FEXL discord for providing info and tech, in particular, Labryz, Eddy_Bam and AyoItsDave.